 Perched on a hill in the Galata district, it still offers excellent 360-degree views of the city.
 For 25 lira ($9), an elevator will whisk you skyward.

-You'll exit on a floor with a restaurant that is reasonably priced for the views, and from there it's a short set of stairs to a cheaper café and the outdoor observation deck.
+You'll exit on a floor with a reasonably priced restaurant for the views, and from there, it's a short set of stairs to a cheaper café and the outdoor observation deck.
 You can visit day or night.

 7. Walk Istiklal Avenue to Taksim Square